KCSAURAV/Makefile/README.md

     grep
     find . -name 'Makefile' // to use that name instead.

+There are many other things to know about running make.
 If you do not want make to do anything but just want to see what make might do, use the -n option, which does not execute any commands but just displays which ones it would do:

     make -n